Thiago099/Graph-Coloring-2/README.md

 # Description
-This algorithim colors the graph with the minimun ammount of colors possible without having two of the same color connected
+This algorithim most of the time colors the graph with the minimun ammount of colors possible without having two of the same color connected

 # Controls